 Bible Truth for Everyday Life

 The clock reads half-past two, and the moon hangs high in the inky black of a December night.
-I’m lost in deep sleep, and I have no idea that I’m about to have a life-changing encounter with Immanuel—God with Us.
+I’m lost in deep sleep, and I have no idea that I’m about to be transformed by God through the encounter that unfolds.

 At first, I’m not sure what stirred me from sleep.
 It takes just a moment before the source of my awakening is clear.